Physics-Informed Spectral Modeling for Hyperspectral Imaging: Introduction

 \section{Introduction}

-Hyperspectral remote sensing (RS) captures high-resolution signature, a physically grounded pattern that describes how materials reflect or absorb light across wavelengths, and enables fine-grained discrimination that far exceeds the capabilities of conventional imaging.
-However, the high-dimensional feature space challenges machine learning (ML) methods: models require more parameters, become data-hungry, and prone to overfitting, especially when data labeling is scarce.
-Conventional deep learning (DL) models, such as Convolutional Neural Networks (CNNs), treat input channels as independent features, ignoring the physical correlations between neighboring spectral bands, which increases the risks of forming hypotheses that are physically implausible and forces the model to re-discover the well-established knowledge from data alone \cite{geo-aware, dl-rs}.
+\IEEEPARstart{H}{yperspectral} remote sensing (RS) captures a high-resolution signature, a physically grounded pattern that describes how materials reflect or absorb light across wavelengths, and enables fine-grained discrimination that far exceeds the capabilities of conventional imaging.
+However, the high-dimensional feature space challenges machine learning (ML) methods: models require more parameters, become data-hungry, and prone to overfitting, especially when labels are scarce.
+Conventional deep learning (DL) models, such as Convolutional Neural Networks (CNNs), treat input channels as independent features, ignoring the physical correlations between neighboring spectral bands, which forces the model to re-discover the well-established knowledge from data alone and increases the risks of forming hypotheses that are physically implausible \cite{geo-aware,dl-rs}.

 To address these challenges, we propose \emph{Physically Informed Spectral Modeler} (\mname), an architecture that incorporates domain knowledge by representing spectral components with transparent latent basis functions, each controlled by a small number of interpretable parameters. \mname achieves performance competitive with state-of-the-art techniques, works robustly with limited training data, and, by operating in the realm of spectral features that are familiar to geoscientists, is more interpretable than DL methods.